Revirginized

-Revirginized is a 2021 Philippine comedy film directed by Darryl Yap under Viva Films and starring Sharon Cuneta.
+Revirginized is a 2021 Philippine sex comedy film directed by Darryl Yap under Viva Films and starring Sharon Cuneta.

 Premise

-Carmela (Sharon Cuneta) gets pregnant at age 16 therefore she never got a proper coming of age experience.
-As an adult, Carmela deals with the end of her marriage with her husband (Albert Martinez).
-She meets her goddaughter and her friends who are going to a beach party and coerced her goddaughter to let her join the event threatening to snitch her to her mother if she does not comply.
+Carmela gets pregnant at age 16 therefore she never got a proper coming of age experience.
+As an adult, Carmela deals with the end of her marriage with her husband Bart.
+She meets her goddaughter and her friends who are going to a beach party and coerces her goddaughter to let her join the event threatening to snitch her to her mother if she does not comply.
 At the beach, Carmela parties and "rediscovers" her youth in the process.
-She also went on to have a one night stand with Morph (Marco Gumabao), a young hunk, who later confesses his own feelings for her.
+She goes on to have a one night stand with Morph, a young hunk, who later confesses his own feelings for her.